matloff/omsi/README.md

 <h3>Providing the exam questions</h3>

-The exam questions should be placed in a file called Questions.txt in the ProfessorsHomeDirectory.
+The exam questions should be placed in a file called Questions.txt in the <strong>InstructorDirectory</strong>.
 The file should contain a description and any questions for the exam.
 If there are notes the instructor would like to write to himself in the file they should be placed at the beginning.
 When parsing the file the parser will go through line by line and search